ar-io/docs/docs/src/guides/github-flow.md

 ## Deploying App

-With the above setup complete, the only thing you need to do to deploy a new version of a permasite app to arweave is push the updated code to branch `main` on github.
+With the above setup complete, the only thing you need to do to deploy a new version of a permasite app to Arweave is push the updated code to branch `main` on github.
 Everything else is fully automated.